 - Outreach events

-- Opportunities for rehearsal assistance with youth through the CBJ Local Participant Youth programs.
+- Opportunities for rehearsal assistance with youth through the JD Local Participant

 - Opportunities to audit classes with George Brown Dance.